-Erica is a doula and CEO of women’s health education center LOOM.
-Her new book, Nurture: A Modern Guide to Pregnancy, Birth and Early Motherhood, is a TCM-approved guide to all things mother and baby and this helpful emotional communication tool originally developed by Dr. Gloria Willcox is perfect proof…
+Though Erica is a doula and CEO of women’s health education center LOOM, her new book, Nurture, is full of helpful emotional communication tools for us all.
+The Feelings Circle was originally developed by Dr. Gloria Willcox…

 The Feelings Circle

-Another way to use the chart is to compare how you’re feeling today with how you felt earlier today or even yesterday.
+compare feelings: Another way to use the chart is to compare how you’re feeling today with how you felt earlier today or even yesterday.
+For example:

 What are your techniques for effective emotional communication?